Tulungagung Regency: Industries

 Tulungagung is a major producer of marble slabs and marble handicraft product.
 It is the largest marble supply regencies in the southern part of East Java.
-In 1995, Tulungagung contributed over 33,800 M2 of marble through 2 companies.
-Today, we can visit many home-based marble craft workshops in Campurdarat Subdistrict.
+In 1995, Tulungagung contributed over 33,800 m2 of marble through two companies.
+Today, we can visit many home-based marble craft workshops in Campurdarat District.
 Many of these small shops support local artisans and the local economy.
-Beside marble craft workshops, tourists can find small and medium enterprises that focus on manufacturing housewares such as door mats and brooms made of natural coconut husks, recycled fabrics or other natural materials in Plosokandang district.
+Beside marble craft workshops, tourists can find small and medium enterprises that focus on manufacturing housewares such as door mats and brooms made of natural coconut husks, recycled fabrics or other natural materials in Plosokandang (Kedungwaru District).
 Furthermore, hand-painted batik and ready-to-wear batik sewing workshops can be found scattered in some parts of the city.
-In Ngunut Subdistrict travelers can find knapsack, belt, and traditional fried snack industries.
-Some of the popular snacks are kacang Shanghai (individual peanut rolled in garlic-seasoned flour batter and slow-roasted on pan), kacang telor (individual peanut rolled in spice-seasoned egg flour batter, slow-roasted on pan).
+In Ngunut District travelers can find knapsack, belt, and traditional fried snack industries.
+Two of the popular snacks are kacang Shanghai (individual peanut rolled in garlic-seasoned flour batter and slow-roasted on pan) and kacang telor (individual peanut rolled in spice-seasoned egg flour batter, slow-roasted on pan).